Conflict-of-interest editing on Wikipedia: European fair trading law

-In May 2012, the Munich Oberlandesgericht court confirmed a ruling against a company which edited Wikipedia articles with the aim of influencing customers.
-It viewed the edits as undeclared commercial practice according to The Act against unfair Competition Section 4, 3 as it constituted covert advertising, and as such were a violation of European fair trading law (see the Unfair Commercial Practices Directive).
+In May 2012, the Munich Oberlandesgericht court confirmed a ruling against a company that edited Wikipedia articles with the aim of influencing customers.
+The court viewed the edits as undeclared commercial practice according to The Act against unfair Competition Section 4, 3 as it constituted covert advertising, and as such were a violation of European fair trading law (see the Unfair Commercial Practices Directive).
 The ruling stated that readers cannot be expected to seek out user and talk pages to find editors' disclosures about their corporate affiliation.
 The case arose out of a claim against a company by a competitor over edits made to the article Weihrauchpräparat on the German Wikipedia.

 The Advertising Standards Authority (ASA) in the UK reached a similar decision in June 2012 in relation to material about Nike on Twitter.
 The ASA found that the content of certain tweets from two footballers had been "agreed with the help of a member of the Nike marketing team."
 The tweets were not clearly identified as Nike marketing communications, and were therefore in breach of the ASA's code.